d-pettersson/Raytracer/Google_tests/lib/googletest/docs/advanced.md

 >     If it's called outside of a test but between a test suite's
 >     `SetUpTestSuite()` and `TearDownTestSuite()` methods, it will be
 >     attributed to the XML element for the test suite.
 If it's called outside
->     of all test suites (e.g. in a test environment), it will be attributed to
+>     of all test suites (e.g_. in a test environment), it will be attributed to
 >     the top-level XML element.

 ## Sharing Resources Between Tests in the Same Test Suite